-Capital Improvement Program (CIP)
+4.3.1 Capital Improvement Program (CIP)

-The current Sanitary Sewer Main CIP is included in Table 4-2.
+The current Sanitary Sewer Main CIP is included in Table 4-4 on the following page.
 Individual CIP projects run cradle-to-grave and therefore can begin before and continue beyond the budget cycle.